garyg1/some-limits/writeup.markdown

 ---
-layout: post
 title: "Building a fast spline editor with HTML5"
-date: 2018-04-11 21:50:54 -0400
-author: garyg1
-tags: splines HTML5
 ---

-This is a write-up for a thing I made.
+This is a write-up for a HTML5 Canvas spline-drawing program.

 You can check it out [here](http://garygurlaskie.com/some-limits/splines.html).

 ## Cubic splines

-If you already know what a cubic spline is, there's nothing new in this section.
 ### Definition

 Given points \\( (t_0, x_0), (t_1, x_1), ..., (t_n, x_n) \\), a __cubic spline__  is a piecewise cubic polynomial \\( f(t) \\) that passes through each \\( (t_i, x_i) \\) pair, and has the property that \\( f \\), \\( f' \\), and \\( f^{\prime\prime} \\) are continuous on \\( [t_0, t_n] \\).